 Why Abyssinian Cats Are Great for Families With Children

-4. Gentle with proper handling
+4. Abyssinians are gentle with proper handling.

-5. Ideal for energetic households
+5. Abyssinians are ideal for energetic households.

 8. Scottish Fold